Galloping Progress in AI and Machine Learning: How Can It Influence Our Jobs?

 3. Actively Monitor and Reconsider Your Career Choices.

 Lastly, as discussed in this article, the job market is highly unpredictable today.
 New professions loom and old professions fall into oblivion every single day.
 In this situation, keep your hand on the pulse!
-Make checkpoints in your professional career and reconsider your professional qualifications every few years, or even every few months.
+Plan your own, individual checkpoints in your professional career and reconsider your professional qualifications every few years, or even every few months.

 Perhaps it is a good time to start new, prospective studies?
 You can find the list of compelling Master Programs that will give you great perspectives in the job market in our article “Top 13 Master Programs of The Future.”